More Than Just Unlocking Doors

 Q: What is multiple representation, and is it allowed in Ontario?

-Yes, but only with strict conditions.
-Under the rules of the Real Estate Council of Ontario (RECO), both the buyer and the seller must give informed written consent before a brokerage can represent both sides in the same transaction.
-In multiple representation, the REALTOR® must stay impartial and cannot advocate as strongly for either side — something we explain clearly to our clients in Kingston and the surrounding communities before any offer is made.
+Yes, but only under strict conditions.
+Under the Real Estate Council of Ontario (RECO) rules, both the buyer and the seller must provide informed written consent before a brokerage can represent both parties in the same transaction.
+In multiple representations, the REALTOR® must remain impartial and cannot advocate as strongly for either side.
+We clearly explain this to our clients in Kingston and the surrounding communities before we make any offer.

 Q: Can I get help from a REALTOR® if I choose to be self-represented?

 Only limited help.
-REALTORS® may give you general information such as blank forms or public sales data, but they cannot provide advice, draft clauses, or negotiate on your behalf if you are self-represented.
+REALTORS® may give you general information, such as blank forms or public sales data, but they cannot advise, draft clauses, or negotiate on your behalf if you are self-represented.
 If you want full guidance and protection, you need to be under a signed representation agreement with a licensed REALTOR®.

 Q: Are REALTORS® required to keep my information confidential?

 Yes.
-Confidentiality is a legal duty under the RECO Code of Ethics.
-Anything you share as a client — including your financial position, timeline, or personal reasons for moving — must be kept private, even after the transaction is complete.
+Under the RECO Code of Ethics, confidentiality is a legal obligation.
+All information you provide as a client, such as your finances, schedule, or personal motivations for moving, will remain confidential even after the deal is completed.
 This is especially important in a close-knit market like Kingston, where privacy and discretion matter.